Extrabeefy/pcms/README.md

 - **Why PostgreSQL?**
   - Chosen over SQLite for its full-featured relational capabilities, concurrent access support, and robust transaction handling
   - Scales easily with future needs like audit logging, advanced querying, and indexing
-  - Supported natively in cloud and containerized environments, making it a production-ready choice even during local development
+  - Supported natively in cloud and containerized environments, making it a great choice for local development
 ---

 ## 🛠️ How to Run